cs1302uga/cs1302-urgency-queue/README.md

 These steps are suggestions and, therefore, do not constitute an exhaustive list of steps that you may need to take to complete the project.

-1. Preparation (Suggested Deadline: Monday, Oct 13th.
-11 days before the deadline):
+1. Preparation (Suggested Deadline: ASAP):

    - [ ] Read through the entire project description, including the appendices, and **write down questions as you go**.